 step-by-step instructions for writing an LTE

-Ask #1: Canada to invest at least 1% of its COVID-19 response in new and additional aid towards an emergency global response to end the pandemic everywhere.
+The ask: Canada must invest at least 1% of its COVID-19 response in new and additional aid towards an emergency global response to end the pandemic everywhere.
 A significant portion of this must go to global health agencies delivering on the ACT-Accelerator (ACT-A).

 letter to the editor \ (LTE)

 : a letter written to a newspaper, magazine or other periodical about issues of concern to readers, usually intended to be published in the paper/periodical

 Write a letter to the editor about why Canada should invest in the ACT-Accelerator (ACT-A).
 Explain that it aims to develop essential health products for the fight against COVID-19 and ensures that those products are distributed equitably, with new diagnostics, drugs and technologies delivered to the people who need them most.